 Ingredients Needed For Cajun Alfredo Sauce Recipe

-- Fettuccine or your favorite pasta – Go classic or mix it up.
+- Fettuccine or your favorite pasta – Fettuccine is the classic choice, but penne, rigatoni, or linguine all work beautifully with this sauce.

 Equipment You’ll Need